odk-x/app-designer/README.md

 3) Within that section, download the appropriate file(s) based on your operating system.
 4) Accept the license agreement
 5) Wait for the install of the SDK Tools to complete.
 Windows will need to manually run the .exe file previously downloaded to start installation.
+Note: There is no graphical tool for package management when using only the command line tools in either of Mac/Windows/Linux.
+You need to do a complete setup of Android Studio, more information in step 7.
 6) Run the SDK Manager
    - On Windows, it is available in the `Start Menu` under Android SDK Tools **Warning:** If the packages fail to install, you may need to run the Android SDK as an Administrator.